Water temperature in Jeju City

 62.0°FSea water temperature in Jeju City today

-As of now, in Jeju City, the water temperature is 56.0°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 1.9°F lower than the average recorded on this particular day in recent years.
+As of now, in Jeju City, the water temperature is 78.8°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.6°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 60.3°F on 2021, while the historical minimum was 54.6°F on 2015.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 81.4°F on 2022, while the historical minimum was 71.2°F on 2020.

 Daily water temperature in Jeju City